Avalanches can happen wherever there is snow lying on ground of sufficient angle. Accidents in recent years in most mountain areas

 – PROBE the most likely burial spots.

-- Make a SYSTEMATIC SEARCH, probing the debris
+- Make a SYSTEMATIC SEARCH, probing the debris with axes or poles.

 - Send for help.

 - KEEP SEARCHING until help arrives.

 - REMEMBER, YOU ARE THE BURIED VICTIM'S ONLY REAL CHANCE OF LIVE RESCUE.
 Although survival chances decline rapidly with duration of burial, they do not reach zero for a long time.